quixio/quix-streams/docs/publish.md

 !!! tip

-	The conversions from pandas DataFrame to [TimeseriesData](#timeseriesdata-format) have an intrinsic cost overhead.
-For high-performance models using pandas DataFrame, you should use pandas DataFrame methods provided by Quix Streams that are optimized for doing as few conversions as possible.
+	The conversions from pandas `DataFrame` to [TimeseriesData](#timeseriesdata-format) have an intrinsic cost overhead.
+For high-performance models using pandas `DataFrame`, you should use pandas `DataFrame` methods provided by Quix Streams that are optimized for doing as few conversions as possible.

 ### Timestamps